Ecclesia College

-Ecclesia College is a private evangelical Christian work college in Springdale, Arkansas.
+Ecclesia College is a private evangelical Christian work college in Springdale, Arkansas, United States.
 It is accredited by the Association for Biblical Higher Education.
 The college was founded in 1975 by Oren Paris II, the college's first chancellor and the father of recording artist Twila Paris.

+Name

 The college's name is derived from the Latin word ecclesia, derived in turn from the Ancient Greek term ἐκκλησία which means "called-out ones".
 It was used in ancient Greece to describe those who had been called out from general society to come aside and discuss the affairs of state; it is commonly translated as "church" or "assembly".